Updated April 2026

 Can a meal planning app actually save me money on groceries?

 Yes — if it reduces food waste and prevents impulse buys.
-The average American household throws away $1,500 worth of food per year.
+The average American household throws away a meaningful amount of food every year.
 A good meal planning app cuts that by planning meals around overlapping ingredients, generating precise grocery lists, and eliminating the "what should I buy" wandering that leads to overspending.
-SummitPlate users report saving $50-150/month.

 What budget features should I look for in a meal planning app?